bw4sz/Montreal_Workshop/ms/ms_interactions.md

   In spite of increasing efforts, it is unlikely that ecologists will empirically document the enormous number of interactions existing in nature (Morales-Castilla et al. 2015).
 Because of this, complementing field work with models of species interactions is a promising avenue for documenting the complexity of the natural world(ref).
 While direct inference will often be preferable, many interactions are rare, infrequent, or impossible to detect by human observations.
 Model-based inference for ecological networks provides three important aspects, i) establishes mechanistic relationships among species, ii) allows for the estimates of uncertainty to be propagated through an analysis, and iii) provides an avenue to predict future interactions based on new species or environmental change.
 We follow Poisot (2015) and Cazelles (2016) in formulating our general conceptual model of species interactions (Figure 1).
 We believe there is some true state of potential interactions, term a metaweb, in which species could interact based on co-occurrence.
 Any given observation we make is an attempt to recover these relationships using empirical data.
 We then use those empirical data to fit a model, either relating to species phenotypes, or based on phylogenetic proxies for trait relationships.
 This model can used to predict the observed state of the network, given our uncertainty due to spatial and temporal stochasticity.
 Or the model can be used to predict the links within a new network, based on the presence of a novel species in the assemblage.
 From these networks, we can estimate structural properties, such as connectance and nestedness, again accounting for our uncertainty in our proposed model.
 In this paper, we review the methods proposed to build models of species interactions, emphasizing each method’s utility for predicting the position of a novel species in the network.

+#An ideal model of species interactions

+  Before comparing the many proposed models of species interactions, we must decide on a set of optimal criteria.
+While there is unlikely to be any single method that meets all our expectations, by defining a set of standards, we can more transparently judge the relative merits of each method for our particular goal.
+Our foremost goal is to generate a prediction of the links among co-occurring species based on an estimated probability of interaction.
+This prediction should come with a statement of uncertainty, regarding our confidence based on empirical data.
+This method should make reasonable assumptions about the interdependence of observations, and be relatively insensitive to low sampling effort.
+The mechanism determining the links should be clear and grounded within ecological theory.
+Given this ecological mechanism, we can then use our method to make a prediction about the placement of a new species in the network based on our fitted model.

 ##Models of species interactions
 ### Regression-based Models
 The simplest model of species interactions is